-An explorer and a creator from an early age, Mandy Leith was born into a long line of storytellers.
-As a youngster she was captivated by the mystery behind a haunting photograph of her great uncle Oliver Hutchinson, the first face ever broadcast on early television.
-At the age of eight, Mandy was writing short stories for the school newspaper and by the time she was ten, she had lived in England, Canada, Belgium and Kenya, offering her a unique perspective on the world and her place in it.
+An explorer and a creator from an early age, I was born into a clan of Ulster storytellers.
+My father was a literary MD with a penchant for drama, while Mom nurtured a lifelong love of antiques, cradling me in a heady genetic dose of storytelling medicine.
+I have always been captivated by the legend behind a haunting photograph of my great uncle; Captain Oliver Hutchinson, was the business partner to TV’s inventor John Logie Baird, and the first face ever broadcast on TV in the 20’s.
+At the age of 8, I was writing stories for the school magazine and performing the lead roles in school plays.
+By the time I was 10, I had lived in four countries on three continents, offering me a unique perspective on the world, and my place in it.

 Using both traditional and emerging technology to produce and distribute inspiring stories, I am passionate about exploring the innovative use of media as a tool for community engagement.
 As a digital media coach, I help creators, leaders and activists to develop their online presence; coaching them through the process of planning, seeding and maintaining their impact garden.
 My work percolates at the intersection between documentary, content marketing, storytelling and social change.